hyundai-robotics/doc-hi6-sdk/book.md

 (Initially, loading will take about one or two seconds.
 In subsequent instances, the cache will load faster.)

 ![](../_assets/image_23.png)
-# 3. Practical project: ArgosX
-# 3.1 Practical project: ArgosX - Robot language
+# 3. Practical project : ArgosX# 3.1 Practical project: ArgosX - Robot language

 Now let's practice with a more realistic example project.